matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 A client may send other streams and tracks but the behaviour of the other party with respect to presenting such streams and tracks is undefined.

+##### Invitees
+The `invitee` field should be added whenever the call is intended for one specific user , and should be set to the Matrix user ID of that user.
+Invites without an `invitee` field are defined to be intended for any member of the room other than the sender of the event.

+Clients should consider an incoming call if they see a non-expired invite event where the `invitee` field is either absent or equal to their user's Matrix ID, however they should evaluate whether or not to ring based on their user's trust relationship with the callers and/or where the call was placed.
+As a starting point, it is suggested that clients ignore call invites from users in public rooms.
+It is strongly recommended that when clients do not ring for an incoming call invite, they still display the call invite in the room and annotate that it was ignored.

 ##### Glare

 "Glare" is a problem which occurs when two users call each other at